crazyzero56/alientek_linux_driver/README.md

    * Gpio twinkling frequency controll by timer.
 11. blockio
    * Base on keyirq, use wait queue API instead of spinlock.
 CPU usage is decrease.
+12. platform
+   * Practice the platform driver and device module proggramming.